-You will then receive the aerosolised BCG challenge.
 The inhaled dose of BCG will be given using a nebuliser attached to a mouthpiece that you place between your lips, and the BCG is inhaled by breathing normally for about 5 minutes until the full dose has been administered.

-After the BCG challenge your observations will be checked and then you will be asked to wait in our unit for 60 minutes.
-After this, observations will be checked again and your lung function may be measured.
-You will then be given a thermometer (to measure your temperature) and an eDiary account for you to record these readings and your symptoms over the next 21 days.
+After the vaccination your observations will be checked and then you will be asked to wait in our unit for 60 minutes.
+After this, observations will be checked again and your lung function may be measured again.
+You will then be given a thermometer (to measure your temperature) and an eDiary account for you to record these readings and your symptoms over the next 14 days.
 This needs to be filled in online, using either your smartphone or your personal computer (a paper diary alternative can be provided if required).
-Overall, the challenge visit will take about one and a half to two hours.
+Overall, the vaccination visit will take about one and a half hours.